Parliamentary Archives: The Parliamentary Archives today

 From 1996 to 2000, a records management survey was undertaken of most of the administrative offices of the Palace of Westminster.
 The survey findings were incorporated into the Parliamentary Records Management Policy Guidelines, which was approved by both houses.
 This was followed by a project to implement corporate records management to international standards in Parliament.
 In 2001, a new post of Freedom of Information Officer was created to develop and implement policies for House of Lords' compliance with the Freedom of Information Act 2000 and the Data Protection Act 1998.
 In 2012 this corporate function moved to the Clerk of the Parliaments' office of the House of Lords.
 From 2000 to 2004 the air-conditioning and other environmental controls in the Victoria Tower were refurbished to bring it up to the British Standard for archival storage, BS 5454, and from 2000 to 2005 a major project converted the paper finding aids of the collections into a single on-line catalogue, known as Portcullis.

 In 1999, the House of Lords Record Office took on the subsidiary title of Parliamentary Archives in order to clarify the custodial responsibility and whereabouts of the House of Commons Archives for members of the public, and in 2006 this became its official name.

 Historical collections of the House of Commons Library and Lords Library are also available in the Archives.

 Today the archives employs over 30 staff, including archivists, digital archivists, records managers, digitisation and collection care specialists.
 The team provide information management, preservation, access and outreach services enabling anyone in the world to use Parliament’s records, both now and in the future.
 The archives has an operational digital repository and is working to acquire and ensure the long term preservation of Parliament's digital records.
 New collections also include a web archive which maintains a history of the main parliamentary website and its many subsites.

 In March 2021, the Parliamentary Archives became an Accredited Archive Service.

+In March 2022, it was announced that the Parliamentary Archives would be relocating to The National Archives, Kew, by 2025.
+The reasons for the move include challenging environmental conditions of Victoria Tower and increased need for public access to the collections.